 The following command separators work only on Unix-based systems:

 On Unix-based systems, you can also use backticks or the dollar character to perform inline execution of an injected command within the original command:

-Note that the different shell metacharacters have subtly different behaviors that might affect whether they work in certain situations, and whether they allow in-band retrieval of command output or are useful only for blind exploitation.
+The different shell metacharacters have subtly different behaviors that might change whether they work in certain situations.
+This could impact whether they allow in-band retrieval of command output or are useful only for blind exploitation.

-By far the most effective way to prevent OS command injection vulnerabilities is to never call out to OS commands from application-layer code.
-In virtually every case, there are alternate ways of implementing the required functionality using safer platform APIs.
+The most effective way to prevent OS command injection vulnerabilities is to never call out to OS commands from application-layer code.
+In almost all cases, there are different ways to implement the required functionality using safer platform APIs.

-If it is considered unavoidable to call out to OS commands with user-supplied input, then strong input validation must be performed.
+If you have to call out to OS commands with user-supplied input, then you must perform strong input validation.
 Some examples of effective validation include: